discordjs/guide/guide/sequelize/README.md

 ### [gamma] Syncing the model

 Now that your structure is defined, you need to make sure the model exists in the database.
-This goes in our `.once('ready')` event.
-This way, the table structure gets created when the bot is ready, and we do not need to worry about it later.
+This goes in the `.once('ready')` event.
+This way, the table structure gets created when the bot is ready, so that there's no need to worry about it later.
 ```js
 Tags.sync();
 ```